 When it comes to cons, we couldn’t find many except for the fact that RMS power handling is a bit lacking when compared to some other subs we’ve reviewed ,but given the size of the woofer, we assure you that it’s totally acceptable.

-Advantages of a Powered Subwoofer
+Advantages of Having the Best Powered Subwoofers

 Aside from just being more compact, there are a lot of advantages to using this type of subs.